 Jeff Probyn: Let’s suspend relegation during World Cup years

-Scotland celebrate after beating Australia in Perth At last, with the over, we can reflect on what has been a rollercoaster season for all.
-This World Cup year threw the Premiership into early chaos as some of the big-name clubs struggled to cope without their star players but it soon regained its ‘business as usual' look with the same old teams battling it out at the top and bottom by the end of the club season.
+Scotland celebrate after beating Australia in Perth At last, with the summer tours over, we can reflect on what has been a rollercoaster season for all.
+This World Cup year threw the into early chaos as some of the big-name clubs struggled to cope without their star players but it soon regained its ‘business as usual’ look with the same old teams battling it out at the top and bottom by the end of the club season.

-As an aside, because it would appear that the RWC causes so many problems for the club game, has anyone thought of suspending promotion and relegation throughout the whole league system during World Cup seasons?
+As an aside, because it would appear that the RWC causes so many problems for the club game, has anyone thought of suspending and relegation throughout the whole league system during World Cup seasons?

 That would give clubs at all levels an opportunity every four years to take stock and build for the following season.